Today I will be talking about the camping do’s and don’ts.

 Do bring more than you think you need.
 Like I said, be prepared and you will have the best time of your life.
 You don’t know if you will get lost, if you’ll decide to stay another night or if a bear’s going to raid your food stash.

 Be a clever camper and take wet-weather gear, more food than you need, more blankets and pillows, and more clothes.
+Be sure to pack hiking clothes if your camping adventure sees some activity.
 You’ll thank me later!

 Do take more than just pictures, take VIDEOS.
 Most people take pictures, but pictures are outdated if you ask me.
 A picture says 1000 words, so how much does a video say?
 Riddle me that.